Extraocular muscles

 Please log in if you want to rate questions. |

-This presentation is typical of a paresis of the left medial rectus.
-A patient with a paresis of the left medial rectus muscle will have impaired adduction of the left eye, and is likely to try to minimize her diplopia by looking at the world with her chin turned toward her right shoulder and her right eye abducted. (
+This presentation is typical of a paresis of the right superior rectus.
+A patient with a paresis of the left superior rectus muscle will have impaired elevation and inward rotation of the left eye, and is likely to try to minimize her diplopia by looking at the world with her chin raised, with her head extended and tilted toward her right shouder. (

 See References)